HopkinsIDD/covidRTPCR/README.md

 </tbody>
 </table>

-With no data on RT-PCR to time prior to symptom onset, the estimates of sensitivity at or below day five are low with large credible intervals.
+With little data on RT-PCR to time prior to symptom onset, the estimates of sensitivity at or below day five are low with large credible intervals.
 Due to the decline in sensitivity over time, the RT-PCR test is best deployed about a week after exposure.
-A day or two after exposure (3 or 4 days prior to symptoms), the test may have no utility at all, and thus the probability of having been infected is would be the same with or without an RT-PCR, in our case about 11%.
-Seven to nine days after exposure (roughly 2 to 4 days after symptom onset), the negative predictive value is around 95%, meaning there is about a 5% chance of actually being covid-19 positive despite testing negative.
+A day or two after exposure (3 or 4 days prior to symptoms), the test may have no utility at all, and thus the probability of having been infected is would be the same with or without an RT-PCR.
+Seven to nine days after exposure (roughly 2 to 4 days after symptom onset), the negative predictive value is around 97.5%, meaning there is about a 2.5% chance of actually being covid-19 positive despite testing negative (given a 15% attack rate).

 Sensitivity analyses
 --------------------